itxs/simple_mpc_algo_for_mcu/readme.md

-## Basic MPC algorithm for using in embedded
+## Basic MPC algorithm for using in embedded for optimal temperature control

-Need to be converted to C code before adding to firmware project
+Based on simple binary search algorithm and reduced SOPDT process model Need to be converted to C code before adding to firmware project

-Contains demo application to play with parameters:
+The source code is a demo application to play with parameters:
 ![Program screenshot](program.png)